DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 accidental that the GFW’s first blockage of YouTube in 2007 coincided with the aftermath of the mass protest in the city of Xiamen against the construction of a chemical plant.
-Cellphone videos recorded at the Xiamen protest were widely circulated on the Internet, generating heated public debate about China’s environmental problems.
+Cellphone videos recorded at the Xiamen protest were widely circulated on the internet, generating heated public debate about China’s environmental problems.
 Months later, YouTube was walled.